supriyakr/ChronicConnectiOS/README.md

 1. Create a new directory under the Features/ folder
 2. Follow the MVVM pattern with separate View and ViewModel files
 3. Add any necessary models or extensions

+## Functional Requirements

+User Authentication

+- User registration and login system
+- Profile creation and management
+- Privacy controls for sharing health information

+Content Creation & Interaction

+- Create and publish posts with text and media
+- Comment on posts from other users
+- Like/react to posts
+- Share posts within the platform or externally
+- Tag posts with specific chronic illness categories
+- Follow other users with similar conditions

+Search & Discovery

+- Search for posts by illness tag, keywords, or user
+- Discover trending topics in specific illness communities
+- Filter content based on relevance to user's conditions

+Optional AI Component

+- Sentiment analysis of posts to identify support needs
+- Content recommendations based on user interests/condition
+- Automated moderation for supportive community guidelines

+Non-Functional Requirements

+- User-friendly interface designed for accessibility
+- Performance optimized for smooth scrolling and interaction
+- Secure handling of sensitive health information
+- Offline capability for viewing previously loaded content